PDrifting/CBookDraft/book.markdown

 |>|3E|62|^|5E|94|~|7E|126|
 |?|3F|63|-|5F|95|Delete|7F|127|

 Code Page standards can get a little janky.
 As mentioned, ASCII-67, is only 7-bits, the 8-bit characters are generally what the different ASCII standards change.
 Since a single byte can hold 0 to 255, means the characters from 128 to 255 make up another section of potential displayable characters.
 There are vendor, language, regional, and operating system specific Code Pages.
 There are [hundreds of them](https://en.wikipedia.org/wiki/Code_page).
 The variations in the UTF standards from 8-bit, 16-bit, or 32-bit Code Pages add to the complexity.
-Microsoft Windows terminals are notorious for butchering output, defaulting to legacy support, outright refusing to display proper conversions from other standard Code Pages.
+Microsoft Windows terminals are notorious for butchering output, defaulting to legacy support, and outright refusing to display proper conversions from other standard Code Pages.
 Linux, Unix and Mac OS are not without their quirks either, however, they tend to offer moderately to better support dealing with conversion, display, and formatting of UTF-encoded information.

 Conversion from the following Code Pages is dysfunctional at best while executing under Microsoft Windows terminals.